 Note: To extract particular version Docker Skedler Alerts, sudo docker pull skedler/alerts:<tag>

-Skedler Alerts version are available as tags in Docker .For Skedler Alerts available tags click here
+Skedler Alerts version is available as tags in Docker.For Skedler Alerts available tags click here

 Step 2: Start Skedler-Alerts as a Container